Signs of criticality in social explosions: Results and Discussion

-In the bottom parts of the same figure, we show the weighted modularity and nestedness.
-Interestingly, as reported in \cite{BorgeHolthoefer2017} (where networks were built differently), the systems can shift between two regimes in terms of modularity.
-During the sustained correlation regime, modularity values are high.
-However, at the point of the highest correlation, in each manifestation, the modularity value abruptly decreases.
 Following the arguments by Mariani \textit{et al.}~\cite{Mariani2019}, low-density (high-density) networks exhibit a positive (negative) correlation between nestedness and modularity.
 Here we prefer to focus on the regions of high activity because meaningful networks are not clearly defined when people are mostly sleeping.
-Then, we can see from the same figure, \ref{points_corre}-b, that nestedness reaches high values on those points of low modularity and high activity, which thus suggests that the system passes from a state of modular cohesion to one characterised by hierarchical behaviour (nestedness).
+Then, we can see from the bottom parts of the same figure \ref{points_corre} that nestedness reaches high values on those points of low modularity and high activity, which thus suggests that the system passes from a state of modular cohesion to one characterised by hierarchical behaviour (nestedness).

-Returning to our original research question, the high correlation that gives rise to the simplifications shown in the first part of this work should be the sustained correlation, characterised by the cohesive force of its several subgroups (high modularity), instead of the global hierarchical one (low modularity and high nestedness).
-The last conclusion comes from the fact that the simplifications explained in the first part of this work already occur in the time windows `Before', where only the high sustained correlation has occurred.
+In summary, the fact that the system shifts between points with high values of nestedness and modularity has been previously reported, even using data from Twitter \cite{BorgeHolthoefer2017,Palazzi2021}.
+What we are interested in reporting in this work is the presence of continuous temporal spaces containing high modularity, which we have represented as gray ovals, and the presence of a state of high nestedness in the form of a single point; both phenomena seem to characterize the massive activity of social manifestations and their important consequences with respect to the high connectedness in the system.
+Returning to our original research question, the high correlation that gives rise to the simplifications shown in the first part of this work should be the periods of sustained connectedness, characterised by the continuous cohesive force of its several subgroups (high modularity), what we have called sustained connectedness, instead of the single point of global hierarchical one (low modularity and high nestedness).
+The last conclusion comes from the fact that the simplifications explained in the first part of this work already occur in the time windows ``before", where only the high sustained connectedness has occurred.